 Home Buying Fees

-Interpreting these fees is challenging enough let alone trying to negotiate them.
-Before you can ask for concessions or pass them off the seller or broker, you need to understand them.
-Some small wins can have a significant long term financial impact.
+Interpreting these fees is challenging enough let alone trying to negotiate with them.
+Before you can ask for concessions you need to understand them.
+Some small wins in your negotiations can have a significant long term financial impact.

 The purchase price of the home is only one part of the total cost of the purchase.
 There are nearly an infinite amount of strings you can attach to the deal for others to absorb.